mstksg/inCode/copy/entries/kmeans.md

 !!!kmeans/kmeans.hs "moveClusters ::"
 ```

-We just have to be careful to not move the centroid if there is no points
+We just have to be careful to not move the centroid if there are no points
 assigned to it, otherwise we'd be dividing by 0.

 Notice there's also something a little subtle going on with `closestIx`, which